jayprophit/cs50-Python/Python Documentation.md

-Here is the rewritten and formatted version of the provided section, designed for a coursework-oriented GitHub book:
+A rewritten and formatted version, designed for a coursework-oriented GitHub book:

 ---